A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: Introduction

-Slope stability of reflexive sheaves on $Y$ with respect to $\omega$ can be defined as in the nonsingular case (see Section \ref{sec:chern}).
-With this understood, the first main result is the following. \begin{thm} Let $\F$ be a stable reflexive sheaf over $(Y, \omega)$.
-Then there exists an admissible HE metric on $\F$.
-Moreover, for any local holomorphic section $s$ of $\F$, $\log^+|s|^2\in H^{1}_{loc}$ and for any global section $s$, $|s|\in L^\infty$.
-Consequently, such a metric is unique up to scaling. \end{thm}
+In this section, we assume that $(Y, \omega)$ is a normal projective variety smooth in codimension $2$, with $Y\subset \P^N$ and $\omega=\omega_{FS}|_{Y^{reg}}$.
+Slope stability of reflexive sheaves on $Y$ with respect to $\omega$ can be defined as in the nonsingular case, and this agrees with the algebro-geometric notion of slope stability with respect to the hyperplane section $D$ on $Y$ (see Section \ref{sec:chern}).
+With this understood, the first main result is the following. \begin{thm}[{\sc Singular DUY}] Let $\F$ be a stable reflexive sheaf over $(Y, \omega)$.
+Then there exists an admissible HE metric on $\F$ that is unique up to a constant scaling.
+Moreover, for any local holomorphic section $s$ of $\F$, $\log^+|s|^2\in W^{1,2}_{loc}\cap L^\infty_{loc}$. \end{thm}

-As the first corollary of Theorem \ref{Singular DUY}, we have \begin{cor} Given $\F_1$ and $\F_2$ stable reflexive sheaves over $(Y, \omega)$, then $(\Sym^{k}\F_1)^{**}, (\wedge^k \F_1)^{**}, (\F_1 \otimes \F_2)^{**}$ are all polystable. \end{cor} As in the case of smooth manifolds, Theorem \ref{Singular DUY} gives rise to an analytic proof of the Bogomolov-Gieseker inequality, as well as a characterization of the case of equality. \begin{cor} Suppose $\F\to Y$ is a stable reflexive sheaf.
+As a corollary of Theorem \ref{Singular DUY}, we have (see Corollary \ref{cor:polystability}), \begin{cor} Given $\F_1$ and $\F_2$ stable reflexive sheaves over $(Y, \omega)$, then $(\Sym^{k}\F_1)^{**}, (\wedge^k \F_1)^{**}, (\F_1 \otimes \F_2)^{**}$ are all polystable. \end{cor} As in the case of smooth manifolds, Theorem \ref{Singular DUY} gives rise to an analytic proof of the Bogomolov-Gieseker inequality of Miyaoka \cite[Cor.\ 4.7]{Miyaoka:87}, as well as a characterization of the case of equality.
+For the definitions of Chern classes and the pairing below, see Section \ref{sec:chern}. \begin{cor}[{\sc Bogomolov-Gieseker inequality}] Let $[H]$ be the class of a hyperplane in $Y\subset\PBbb^N$.
+Suppose $\F\to Y$ is a stable reflexive sheaf.
 Then

 Moreover, the equality holds if and only if $\F$ is projectively flat outside $\Sing(\F)$. \end{cor}

 \begin{rmk} We emphasize that the inequality in Corollary \ref{cor:bogomolov} is well known.
 For projective varieties it can be reduced to the surface case by using the MR restriction theorem \cite{Miyaoka:87}.
 More recently, it was extended to K\"ahler spaces \cite{Wu:21}.
 The novelty in the statement above is the characterization of the case of equality. \end{rmk}